fttv-project/fttv/CONTRIBUTING.md

 ```

 ## PRs
-Before submitting a PR, make sure you run `npm run lint` and fix all errors.
+Before submitting a PR, make sure you run `npm run lint`, `npm run test`, and fix all errors.

 Some errors may have auto-fixes, in which case you can run `npm run lint -- --fix` and fix the remaining errors.